arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/optimization/vectorization.md

 ```

 The code above is forcing the inner loop to iterate multiples of 4 (128-bit SIMD / 32-bit per float).
 Results:
 ```
 $ gcc test.c -fopt-info-vec-missed -O3
 test.c:37:1: missed: couldn't vectorize loop test.c:37:1: missed: not vectorized: loop nest containing two or more consecutive inner loops cannot be vectorized
 ```
 And the outer loop is still not vectorized as expected, but the inner loop is now vectorized and 3-4x faster.

-As compiler capabilities improve over time, such techniques are rarely needed.
-Only if your application cannot update to the most recent compilers should you take this approach.

 ## Relaxed vector conversions